 The Snow Has Melted, My Dear Shadi!

-Shadi came with the snow.
+Shadi came into this world with the snow.

-Shadi left with the snow.
+Shadi departed the world with the snow.